-- Question The tools for my platform include a GCC 4.4.x compiler, and I observe semantically incorrect behaviour of code created with Jamaica Builder.
+- Question The tools for my platform include a GCC 4.4.x compiler, and I observe semantically incorrect behaviour of code created with the Builder.
 What is going wrong? - Answer This may be caused by a faulty optimization that can be observed with GCC 4.4.x.
 The optimization is called value range propagation and it can be turned off with the compiler flag -fno-tree-vrp.
-On the Builder command line, add -XCFLAGS+=-fno-tree-vrp.
+On the Builder command line, add -XCFLAGS+=-fno-tree-vrp. - Question When I try to compile an application with the Builder I get the error message: